practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 3. Why is it useful return `self` in #on?

-4. There's no #off yet.
-This is left as an excercise to the reader.

-5. You might find it useful to implement a special "all" event which is triggered for every event that is emitted.
+4. You might find it useful to implement a special "all" event which is triggered for every event that is emitted.

 ## The Loop